NOAA-PSL/marine_heatwave_discussion/README.md

 # Marine Heatwave Discussion Archive

-## How to Upload/Push a New HTML File to This Repository (For Maintainers)
+## First time Upload/Push a New HTML File to This Repository (For Maintainers)

 If you are a maintainer and have write access to this repository, follow these steps to add a new HTML file: